Massage as Medicine

 While massage therapy is still largely considered a boutique service that exists outside the traditional healthcare system, the standard of care is changing.
 Massage therapy is now increasingly being offered along with conventional treatments for a wide range of medical conditions.
 In an effort to support the inclusion of massage therapy and other alternative healing practices into traditional healthcare settings, I pursued a Masters of Public Health at San Francisco State University with a focus on health equity.

-In the spring of 2022, I completed a year-long fellowship program in medical massage therapy at UCSF’s distinguished Osher Center.
+In the spring of 2022, I completed a year-long fellowship program in Hospital-Based Massage Therapy at UCSF’s distinguished Osher Center.
 I am now the Lead Massage Therapist for the program tasked with training the incoming class of fellows, in addition to coordinating service delivery and providing direct patient care.
 This program offers massage therapy, free of charge, to seriously ill and dying patients at UCSF.
 My hope is that this program will be replicated in hospitals and healthcare settings across the nation, giving all individuals access to healing touch as an integral part of allopathic medicine.